Malaysia's Former PM Najib Razak Begins Trial On 1MDB Slush-Fund Charges

 "Today's trial involves the transfer of more than $10 million into Najib's personal account from an account linked to 1MDB," NPR's Michael Sullivan reports from Kuala Lumpur.
 "Investigations by other countries allege that hundreds of millions found their way into Najib's accounts over the years."

-The former prime minister is facing a raft of charges that include criminal breach of trust and money laundering — and this is just the first court case for Najib stemming from the broader 1MBD scandal over the alleged misuse of billions of dollars.
-Much of that money was raised by the U.S. bank Goldman Sachs, which also faces charges related to 1MDB.
+The former prime minister is facing a raft of charges that include criminal breach of trust and money laundering — and Wednesday's trial is the first of many cases brought against him in connection with the broader 1MBD scandal and the alleged misuse of billions of dollars.

+While the government's allegations against Najib involve more than $680 million in state funds that wound up in his personal bank accounts, the 1MDB fund accumulated some $6.5 billion — money raised with the help of U.S. bank Goldman Sachs, which also faces charges related to 1MDB.

 Founded in 2009, the alleged slush-fund snowballed from being a tool for exorbitant lifestyles to fueling massive pet projects.
-It even played a role in making the film The Wolf of Wall Street, when one of the scheme's participants started a Hollywood production company.

-While the government's allegations against Najib involve more than $680 million in state funds that wound up in his personal bank accounts, the 1MDB fund accumulated some $6.5 billion.
-Investigators say high-level officials and others who were in on the scheme used more than half of that money for personal gain.

-Others who have been charged in the scandal include Malaysian financier Jho Low — believed to be the fraud's mastermind — and Goldman Sachs, along with two of its former bankers.
+Others who have been charged in the scandal include Malaysian financier Jho Low — believed to be the fraud's mastermind — along with two former Goldman Sachs bankers.

 The alleged fraud was exposed by The Wall Street Journal in 2015.
-Speaking to NPR's Morning Edition today, the Journal's Tom Wright, who led coverage breaking the story, called it "probably the largest corruption scandal ever to have occurred."
+Speaking to NPR's Morning Edition, the Journal's Tom Wright, who helped break the story, called it "probably the largest corruption scandal ever to have occurred."

+Wright says 1MDB "wasn't a traditional sovereign wealth fund.
+This was a fund that went and raised money on global markets and it did so with the help of Goldman Sachs."

-Wright laid out how the 1MDB enterprise got its start:
+He laid out how the 1MDB enterprise got its start:

 "It started in 2009 when the Malaysian prime minister at the time, Najib Razak, wanted a political slush fund to stay in power.
 And he leaned on a 27-year-old Malaysian financier called Jho Low, who he allowed to run a sovereign wealth fund.